dukeofgaming/ipfs-metadata/docs/adrs/9 - Database  Pasword Security.md

     end

     Admin -- updates secret --> RDSPasswordEnvSecret
+    Admin -- can access --> UnencryptedState
-    CoreTerraformState -- creates --> RDSPasswordSecret
+    CoreTerraformState -- references --> UnencryptedState

 ```

 In this design the main attack vector is the password being exposed as plain text in the state file even if the application is consuming it securely.
+The attack vector being the admin having access to the state file.

 The `production` environment will need to have an encrypted terraform state to prevent the password from being exposed.